morganmayday/mayday-nix/README.md

 in
 ```

+Navigate into the provided `nix/machines` directory, copy `atlas.nix`, and rename it to match your hostname.
+In the file's first line, change `framework-12-13th-gen-intel` to match your hardware.

+Navigate into the *existing* directory `/etc/nixos`, copy `hardware-configuration.nix`, move the copy to `nix/machines`, and rename it `hw-config-YOUR-HOSTNAME.nix`.

 Navigate into the provided `scripts` directory, and either right click -> properties -> mark as executable `rebuild.sh`, or run `chmod +x rebuild.sh` in that directory.

+Run `rebuild.sh` via rightclick, or running `bash rebuild.sh` in the `scripts` directory.

+Reboot, and you should be good!